Nutrition

 Meals

-Children who attend a full day at Wells House will be provided with:
+Children who attend a full day at Wells House will be offered:

 • Breakfast (7:30am –8:30am)